tervio/shares-triangle/README.md

 Example graphs can be reconstructed by evaluating the notebook SharesTriangle_Maker.nb

-Example data (csv/) retrieved from WorldBank on 2023-01-06, using handpicked API calls here: https://data.worldbank.org/indicator/SP.POP.65UP.TO
+Example data (csv/) retrieved from the World Bank on 2023-01-06, using handpicked API calls here: https://data.worldbank.org/indicator/SP.POP.65UP.TO
 The classification into {children, working age, elderdly} at age ranges {0-14, 15-64, 65-} is a bit loopy but follows a long tradition across statisical agencies.

 # Example output

 Example plots depict the evolution of age group population shares in selected countries.
+Data from the World Bank (CC BY-4.0).

 ## Preview plot of the entire shares-triangle